jwaliszko/ExpressiveAnnotations/README.md

 ###<a id="what-are-brief-examples-of-usage">What are brief examples of usage?</a>

-If you're interested in comprehensive examples, take a look inside chosen demo project:
+If you'll be interested in comprehensive examples afterwards, take a look inside chosen demo project:

 * [**ASP.NET MVC web sample**](src/ExpressiveAnnotations.MvcWebSample),
 * [**WPF MVVM desktop sample**](src/ExpressiveAnnotations.MvvmDesktopSample).